Natalie Ravitz: 21st Century Fox and News Corp

 In June 2015, Murdoch sent a memo to his team announcing that Ravitz was stepping down from her role as Murdoch's chief of staff in order to pursue "a leadership operating position" either internally at 21st Century Fox or externally.
 In the memo, Murdoch said of Ravitz, "I cannot say enough about the exceptional job Natalie has done for me, giving valued support across many functions ...
 She is immensely talented and able, and has greatly benefited me and our companies."

+2016–present

+In 2016, Ravitz joined the National Football League (NFL) as senior vice president of communications.
+In May 2018, she was made chief communications officer of Oath.
+In 2024, she joined Related Companies as the executive vice president of corporate communications and spokesperson.

 Education

 Ravitz received her BA in English language and literature from the University of Michigan in May 2001.
 She studied abroad for a semester from June 1999 to September 1999 at the London School of Economics and Political Science.